NicholasDJM/Helldivers-2-Stratagem-Macros/readme.md

 You must have AutoHotKey installed, head to https://www.autohotkey.com/ to download the latest version.

-Next, if you're using this Stream Deck, you must install [Barraider's Advanced Launcher](https://marketplace.elgato.com/product/advanced-launcher-d9a289e4-9f61-4613-9f86-0069f5897125) plugin.
+Next, if you're using this script with the Stream Deck, you must install [Barraider's Advanced Launcher](https://marketplace.elgato.com/product/advanced-launcher-d9a289e4-9f61-4613-9f86-0069f5897125) plugin.

 Then, download my script, <a href="https://raw.githubusercontent.com/NicholasDJM/Helldivers-2-Stratagem-Macros/main/Helldivers%202%20Macros.ahk" download="Helldivers 2 Macros.ahk">Helldivers 2 Macros.ahk</a> (Right click on link, and "Save Link as")